Bikeway & Pedestrian Paths

-Past: Understanding Connectivity through Bike and Pedestrian Linkages
+Understanding Bike and Pedestrian Connectivity in the Village

 The Village of Barrington has been conscious of the need to explore connectivity to various areas of the community for many years.
 In 1998, the Village hired TranSystems Corporation to undertake a Barrington Bikeway Study to determine how and where connectivity could be accomplished through bikeways and pedestrian connections.
 The Bikeways Study was prepared in response to availability of federal funding and public interest expressed from the Village residents.
 The final product identified a strategy for the planning and construction of marked bikeway routes throughout the Village.
 (The study can be found below in .pdf form.)
 At the time the study was undertaken the Village had a total of 0.5 miles of bikeways, none of which were marked.
 The study results identified approximately 13.4 miles of new bikeways which would create a network of safe facilities throughout the Village’s roadway network.
 The bikeway facilities plan provided for off-street bike paths, on-shoulder bike lanes, on-road signed and striped bike lanes, and on-road signed bike routes.
 The plan was to provide a network of bikeway corridors to encourage bikeway use for the causal user, children, adults, and the experienced bicyclists.

-The Barrington Bike and Pedestrian Advisory Committee meets the third Tuesday of the quarter (January, April, July and October) month, at 7:00 p.m., at Village Hall, 200 S. Hough Street, Barrington, IL.
-Should you want additional information or have questions or input, contact Natalie Ossowski at (847) 304-3474 or email@example.com
+The Barrington Bike and Pedestrian Advisory Committee generally meets once per quarter at 6:30 p.m., at Village Hall, 200 S. Hough Street, Barrington, IL 60010.

 - 2012 Barrington Bicycle & Pedestrian Transportation Plan (pdf)